After all the upfront presentations are done and cable ad sales

 Video Music Awards.
 Viacom's in-house unit created a spot featuring the cast of

-Lucas says.
-It works "if we can fulfill the need and do it across multiple
+brands," Lucas says.
+It works "if we can fulfill the need and do it

-brands, not just because we have it under one roof.
-It's a partnership.
-We call
+across multiple brands, not just because we have it under one roof.
+It's a

-content and promoted by MTV's Twitter account.
-It has been seen 2.3 million
+promoted by MTV's Twitter account.
+It has been seen 2.3 million times online.

 Lucas says Viacom is constantly looking for new ad formats

-great thing about having cutting edge content is you can move with it," Lucas
+the great thing about having cutting edge content is you can move with

-when you start getting out to the tablets and mobile as extensions of the
+new levels, especially when you start getting out to the tablets and mobile as

 While digital and new devices may fragment viewership, Lucas

-content, the audience wants engagement.
-That's just one more place to do it."
+compelling content, the audience wants engagement.
+That's just one more place

-delivering content across so many screens in so many different ways that it
+"We're delivering content across so many screens in so many different ways

-hasn't all caught up.
-But I am going to say, as a major publisher of original
+that it hasn't all caught up.
+But I am going to say, as a major publisher of

-content we have to really look at it and we have to look at Nielsen to say hey,
+original content we have to really look at it and we have to look at Nielsen to

-you've got to get with it and you've got to catch up on measurement," Lucas
+say hey, you've got to get with it and you've got to catch up on